nilsherzig/LLocalSearch/README.md

 # LLocalSearch

 > [!IMPORTANT]
 > I've pushed some very important performance upgrades and hotfixes to the container registry.
 Please run "docker-compose pull" to update your containers.
+> 05.04.2024 switching the embedding model, please update containers.
+I will add an update notification to the webui in the future :).

 ## What it is